Rémi Cabral

-Rémi Cabral (born 10 July 1999) is a French professional footballer who plays as a midfielder for Colorado Rapids 2 in MLS Next Pro.
+Rémi Cabral (born 10 July 1999) is a French professional footballer who plays as a midfielder for Phoenix Rising in the USL Championship.

 Career

-Cabral was a part of the Paris Saint-Germain youth system before signing with FC Metz in France’s Ligue 1 in June 2017, where he made 23 appearances for the club's B team.
+Cabral was a part of the Paris Saint-Germain youth system before signing with FC Metz in France's Ligue 1 in June 2017, where he made 23 appearances for the club's B team.
 In 2019, Cabral joined Valenciennes FC.

 On 27 April 2021, Cabral moved to the United States to join USL Championship side LA Galaxy II.
 On 9 February 2023, Cabral again followed his brother, Kevin, joining Colorado Rapids 2 in the MLS Next Pro.
+On 30 May 2023, Cabral signed a short-term deal to allow him to feature with Colorado Rapids in Major League Soccer.
+Cabral won the Golden Boot for the 2023 MLS Next Pro season, scoring 13 goals in 17 matches.

+On 24 January 2024, Cabral was signed to the Colorado Rapids first team and loaned to Phoenix Rising of the USL Championship.
+The Rapids maintain the right to recall Cabral at any point during the 2024 season.
+Cabral's contract option was declined by Colorado following their 2024 season.

+Cabral signed a permanent deal with Phoenix Rising on 13 December 2024.

 Personal

-Rémi's twin brother, Kévin, plays for LA Galaxy.
+Rémi's twin brother, Kévin, plays for Red Star.